Enjoy Indoor Blooms During Winter and Early Spring

 In climates where winter temperatures typically drop well below freezing (zones 3-6), the bulbs need to be stored in a protected place where the soil will not freeze.
-An unheated basement, attached garage, ventilated crawlspace or cold framework can work well.
+An unheated basement, attached garage, ventilated crawlspace or cold frame can work well.
 A spare refrigerator is ideal as long as it doesn’t contain any fruit.
-Ripening fruit emits ethylene gas, which will damage the bulbs.
+As they ripen, apples, peaches, pears and most other fruit emit ethylene gas, which will damage the bulbs.

 Glory-of-the-Snow (Chionodoxa): 15 weeks